-Inductive step: Assume that P(k) is true for all positive integers k with $k \le n$ .
+Inductive step: Assume that P(k) is true for all positive integers k with $k \le n$.
 To complete the inductive step it must be shown that P(n+1) is true under this assumption.
 There are two cases to consider, namely, when n+1 is prime and when n+1 is composite.
 If n+1 is prime then we can immediately see that P(n+1) is true.
-Otherwise n+1 is composite and thus can be written as a product of two positive integers a and b with $2 \le a \le b < n+1$ .
-By the induction hypothesis, both a and b can be written as the product of primes.
-Thus, if n+1 is composite, then it can be written as the product of primes, namely, those primes in the factorizations of a and b.
+Otherwise n+1 is composite and thus can be written as a product of two positive integers a and b with a is a in a

-Example 6.13 Prove that every amount of postage of 12 cents or more can be formed using just 4-cent and 5-cent stamps.
+Example 3.13 Prove that every amount of postage of 12 cents or more can be formed using just 4-cent and 5-cent stamps.